neil-edelman/boxes/readme.txt

 Version 1.0.

-src/Link.h is a generic linked-list in C89/90.
+Defining T by LIST_TYPE, src/List.h makes available a generic, type-safe, <T>List: the head of linked-list(s) of <T>ListNode.
+These can potentially be part different structures.
 Makefile links it with the tests.
-See doc/Link.html for documentation.
-This is C;
-there is little value in using it in a C++ project, and it won't work, anyway.
+See doc/List.html for documentation.
+This is C89+ code; C++ has templates, and there is little value in using it in a C++ project.

 License: